Technopathic/echoes/README.md

 ### Web Application

-1. Set up a new project on a platform like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
+1. Set up a new project on a platform on [Vercel](https://vercel.com/)
-2. Configure the following environment variables:
+2. Configure the following environment variables in Vercel's Dashboard
     *   `PUBLIC_SUPABASE_URL`: Your Supabase project URL.
     *   `SUPABASE_KEY`: Your Supabase service role key.
     *   `OPENAI_MODEL`: The OpenAI model to use (e.g., `gpt-4o-mini`).
     *   `OPENAI_API_KEY`: Your OpenAI API key.
+    *   `ELEVENLABS_API_KEY`: Your Elevenlabs API key.
-3. Push your code to your Git repository to trigger a deployment.
+3. Push to GitHub main branch and the automatated CI/CD will deploy to production.

 ### Desktop Application

-1. Make sure you have the [Tauri development prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites) installed.
-2. Run the following command to build the application:
+1. Run the following command to build the application:
     ```bash
-    pnpm build
-    pnpm tauri build
+    pnpm dev-desktop
     ```
-3. The distributable files will be located in the `src-tauri/target/release/bundle` directory.

 ## Database Schema